stfc/PSyclone/doc/developer_guide/coding-style.rst

                                classes within PSyclone should be written as ``:py:class:`psyclone.filename.Class```.
-         return value          The description of the return value should start with a capital letter, and end with a full stop.
+         return value          The description of the return value should start with a lowercase letter, and end with a full stop.
 The type can either be a lower case one word entry (``:py:class:`psyclone.filename.Class```, 'int'
                                etc), or can also be a full sentence, then starting